4 Tips for the Traveling Smoker

 Don’t drive while under the influence!
 Period.
 Being under the influence and driving is not only illegal, but it is also just plain dumb.
 When you drive under the influence, you are not only putting yourself at risk for an accident, or a hefty ticket and legal issues, you’re also putting your passengers and the other people on the road around you in harm’s way.
 Luckily, there are plenty of smart and safe ways to stay off the roads when you’re partying, like having a DD.
 Elect a designated driver every single time you and your friends go out or find a friend who’s willing to drive you and your buds around for the night.
 Playing a game like pulling straws or “light the Zippo” is a fun a fair way to see who gets to be the chauffeur for the night.
 Then, start rotating the DD duty amongst yourselves for future nights out.
 It’s a small price to pay for keeping your friends (and you) safe and out of trouble.

-If your buddy graciously offers to drive you and your friends around for a night of partying, make sure their thoughtfulness is rewarded by "tipping" them with a pre-roll or two to enjoy after they get everyone home safe and sound.
+If your buddy happens to graciously offer to drive you and your friends around for a night of partying, make sure they appreciate their thoughtfulness and give them a pre-roll or two to enjoy after they get everyone home safe and sound.

-However, since it is the 21st century and your only option isn't a horse drawn carriage, there are many convenient options to safely get around; taxis, limos, or a rideshare service like Lyft and Uber.
+Since it is the 21st century, there is another option if you don’t want to coerce one of your friends into being your personal driver for the night.
+Using a taxi or a rideshare service like Lyft or Uber is just plain smart when you’re traveling.
 No need to hassle with the rental car pick up/drop off times, or trying to find the cheapest place to get gas before you return it.
 Using a rideshare service is so easy, it’s almost a chore to go out of your way not to use one.
 Just make sure you have one of the rideshare apps downloaded and ready to go before your trip, since you don’t know what the internet situation will be when you get off the plane in a new place.

 Follow these steps to help make your next vacation as relaxing and worry-free as possible.
-Traveling as a smoker without running into issues is possible with the right attitude, products, and forethought.
+Traveling as a smoker without issue is possible with the right attitude, products, and forethought.
 If you want to maximize your travel experience by minimizing your worries, check out some of our bundles made specifically for the traveling smoker, and use the code pufftravel for 10% off of your purchase!

-Be sure to post a photo of your Travel Smoking Kits!
-Use hashtag #PuffTravel and tag @PuffPack in your post.
-Have travel tips of your own for smokers on vacation?
-Tell us your tips in the comments!
+Post a photo of your Travel Smoking Kit!
+Use hashtag #PuffTravel and tag @ThePuffPack in your post.